iltommi/qdb-documentation/source/faq.rst

 Is quasardb free of charge?
 ===========================

-quasardb requires a license.
+quasardb requires a :doc:`license`.

-Non-profit organizations and non-commercial usage are elligible for free licenses.
+Non-profit organizations and non-commercial usage are eligible for free licenses.

-Contact us for more information, see :doc:`contact`
+Contact us for more information, see :doc:`contact` and :doc:`license`.

 Can I embed the quasardb technology in my hardware/software?
 ============================================================